dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

   * Bumblebee
   * Nvidia Prime

 Both of these are dependent on the proprietary Nvidia driver, and do things their own way rather than the Linux way.
-Consequently, both technologies prevent 3 or 4 concurrent displays being used.
 Despite that, it's worth understanding what these technologies provide, and how they work.

 The older Bumblebee project provides per-program off-loading of 3D rendering, equivalent to the `xrandr --setprovideroffloadsink` command, but more limited in that only the Intel GPU can off-load to the NVidia GPU.
 It's been a real boon because it doesn't require RandR 1.4 compatible graphics drivers, and so for a long time was the only option available.
+Unfortunately, it only allows two displays to be used at the same time, and limits you to the display ports directly accessible from the Intel GPU.

-Nvidia Prime is a mechanism provided by more recent versions of the proprietary Nvidia driver.
-It allows dynamic switching of the GPU that is controlling the primary display, akin to the Switcheroo mechanism provided by Optimus Prime.
-It allows users to arbitrarily switch the GPU whenever they want, and makes this available via the 'Nvidia Prime Settings' section of the proprietary Nvidia X Server Settings control panel.
-Ubuntu also provides a popular 'nvidia-prime' package which provides a set of Python and Bash scripts for providing command line access to this functionality.
+Nvidia Prime is a mechanism provided by more recent versions of the proprietary Nvidia driver that makes use of the RandR 1.4 output source features offered by the Intel driver, while not actually implementing all of RandR 1.4 itself.
+As the Nvidia documentation states:

-I suspect that Nvidia Prime is able to do what it does by using the RandR 1.4 features provided by the Intel driver, since the Nvidia Prime Settings control panel arrived sometime after they added limited RandR 1.4  support to their driver in version [319.12 Beta](http://www.phoronix.com/scan.php?page=news_item&px=MTM0NzE), and this would correlate with the very limited RandR 1.4 support they added to their driver:

 > The NVIDIA driver currently only supports the Source Output capability.
 It does not support render offload and cannot be used as an output sink.

+This hasn't been done to be difficult, but has been done because it allows Nvidia to use the same driver kernel on Windows, Mac OS X and Linux.

+Nvidia Prime also provides a Switcheroo type mechanism, allowing the the user to switch between the Intel and Nvidia GPUs, though requiring a restart to take affect.
+If you install 'nvidia-prime' in Ubuntu you get a text based rather than a graphical based start-up, presumably to afford the Switcheroo an opportunity to actually switch GPUs.
+Because the proprietary Nvidia driver supports neither offloading nor being used as an output-source itself, you are limited to the displays that are reachable via the Intel GPU when in 'Intel (Power Saving)' mode, and 3D render offloading is unavailable too.

+My experience with Nvidia Prime has been really positive, though I've only been able to drive 3 displays at once, and not all four.
+Specifically, I've not been able to properly work displays connected to the VGA port, which on my laptop is the one port that the Nvidia GPU can never directly access.
+However, the image has been flawless on the two DVI connected monitors, and with only minor lag and slight tearing on the built-in display, where the Intel GPU is used as an output-source.

 Ultimately, if gaming is important to you and/or you don't need to drive lots of monitors, you are better off using one of these solutions for the time being.

 ### The Optimus Prime Way

+Theoretically, Optimus Prime is the best of all worlds since it allows:

+  * Either the Intel or Nvidia GPU to be made the primary GPU.
+  * The secondary GPU to be powered down when not in use.
+  * The secondary GPU to be used to off-load 3D rendering when requested to do so.
+  * The secondary GPU to be used to make more display ports available to the primary GPU when 3 or 4 displays are needed, or when access to a display port not directly available to the primary GPU is needed.

-So, to be able run multiple external monitors requires XRandR 1.4, ideally Linux kernel 3.13 or greater, and RandR 1.4 compatible graphics drivers for both the Intel and Nvidia GPUs.
-This rules out the proprietary Nvidia driver because of it's very limited support for RandR 1.4.
+To achieve the above requires Linux kernel 3.13 or greater, and RandR 1.4 compatible graphics drivers for both the Intel and Nvidia GPUs.
+As this rules out the proprietary Nvidia driver because of it's very limited support for RandR 1.4, we are left with only the open-source Nouveau driver as an option, yet it comes with a number of down-sides:

-Therefore, this leaves the open-source Nouveau driver as the only option available to us.
-Before proceeding though, it's worth understanding the down-sides to using that driver:

-  * It doesn't support dynamic power management, so it consumes much more power than it should, running your battery down faster.
+  * It doesn't support dynamic power management, so it consumes more power than it should, running your battery down faster.
-  * The lack of dynamic power management also causes it to run much hotter than it should, which may shorten the life of your batteries if unchecked.
+  * The lack of dynamic power management also causes it to run hotter than it should, which could theoretically shorten the life of your batteries if unchecked.
-  * The lack of dynamic power management also means that it runs at a much slower speed than it otherwise could, and for 3D rendering (e.g. games) it [performs at about 1/5th of the speed](http://www.phoronix.com/scan.php?page=article&item=nvidia_2d_openclose&num=1) of the proprietary driver.
+  * The lack of dynamic power management also means that it has to be run at a much slower speed than it otherwise could, and for 3D rendering (e.g. games) it [performs at about 1/5th of the speed](http://www.phoronix.com/scan.php?page=article&item=nvidia_2d_openclose&num=1) of the proprietary driver.
   * It is reverse engineered without NVidia's help, so may be buggy.

-Although this sounds terrible, it need not be too bad for non-gamers provided it can be made to work since, it allows the Intel GPU to be used when mobile, where the Nvidia GPU is only co-opted in at the user's request, and it allows both GPUs to be used when docked, when power usage is of no concern anyway.
+Although this sounds dire, it need not be too bad for non-gamers provided it can be made to work since, it allows the Intel GPU to be used when mobile, where the Nvidia GPU is only co-opted in at the user's request, and it allows both GPUs to be used when docked, when power usage is of no concern anyway.

+#### Life With Optimus Prime

+On my laptop (a Lenovo T430) I noticed the following issues when using Optimus Prime (but YMMV):

+  * The Nouveau driver struggled with docking and undocking, and to a lesser extent with hibernating and un-hibernating, so that I often had to restart the laptop when it got into a strange state.
+  * The Intel GPU struggled to performantly render to displays connected via the Nvidia GPU, and even in the best case scenario (see below) exhibited tearing when windows were moved that was noticeably worse than what you see when using Nvidia Prime.
+  * Gnome 3.10+ has a performance regression that exacerbates the performance issues when rendering to Nvidia connected displays, to the point of making it unusable, with visual artifacts being left around the screen, so I was forced to pair Gnome 3.8 with a 3.13+ Linux kernel.
+  * The RedHat kernel present in Fedora must contain some additional commits not available within the main-line kernel, since the Nvidia connected displays only perform fast enough to make them truly usable when paired with that kernel.

+In short, on my laptop, Optimus Prime is only usable when Fedora 19 is installed (the last version of Fedora with Gnome 3.8) and once the kernel has been allowed to update past what it originally ships with, to 3.13+.
+Like this, I can use all four displays when docked, and use very little power when undocked.
+If it wasn't for the temperamental nature of docking/undocking and hibernation, or the need to run Fedora (sorry Fedora) this would be the perfect set-up.

+Personally, I've now settled for a mostly flawless experience with Nvidia Prime on Gnome Ubuntu 14.10 (albeit limited to three displays and with worse battery life), but read on in case you'd like to confirm whether Optimus Prime works better on your laptop...

 ### Single Monitor Usage

-Assuming you have both GPUs enabled, and you are using the Nouveau driver, try running this command (_in Ubuntu 14.04 it seems to have been run automatically_):
+Assuming you have both GPUs enabled, and you are using the Nouveau driver, try running this command (_it may well have been run for you automatically_):

 ``` bash
 xrandr --setprovideroffloadsink nouveau Intel